 To get started, click "Add Account" and follow the instructions below for what is needed in each column.

 For any account other than Accounts Payable, you can create/edit the name.
 Common examples of this include (where #### are the last digits):

 - AMEX ####

 - Paid Out

-Accounting System Account
+Map the Accounting System Account

 Account type sets how the data will be sent to your accounting system.
 There are three choices of account types in MarginEdge:

-A note for Xero users
+A Note for Xero users